Mixing times for the TASEP on the circle: The TASEP on the circle as a periodic directed LPP model

 \subsection{Coalescence of second class particles using the coalescence of geodesics}

-We give in the following a sufficient condition for the coalescence of two competition interfaces.
-Using Lemma \ref{lem:SecondClassCompetition}, this yields an upper bound the coalescence time of two second class particles.
-This condition involves the coalescence of geodesics, which we quantify in Section~\ref{sec:Coalescence}.
-A similar relation was shown in \cite{S:MixingTASEP} for the TASEP with open boundaries. \\
+We give in the following a sufficient condition for the coalescence of two competition interfaces using the coalescence of geodesics.
+Using Lemma \ref{lem:SecondClassCompetition}, this yields an upper bound on the coalescence time of two second class particles.
+At the same time, this sufficient condition serves as a starting point for the proof of Theorem \ref{thm:Main}, where we will show that the coalescence of geodesics implies that exclusion processes with different initial conditions agree after a time of order $N^{2}k^{-1/2}$ up to a time shift.
+We will make the notation of coalescence more precise in Section~\ref{sec:Coalescence}, where we also establish quantitative bounds. \\

-We start by recalling the natural ordering $\succeq_{\g}$ of geodesics in last passage percolation; see Lemma 11.2 in \cite{BSV:SlowBond}.
-For two lattice paths $\pi_1, \pi_2$, we write i.e., all sites which agree in the first component are ordered according to $\succeq$ on $\Z^2$.
-The next lemma, which is immediate from a picture, e.g.\ Figure 16 in \cite{BSV:SlowBond}, gives a sufficient condition such that two lattice paths are ordered with respect to $\succeq_{\g}$. \begin{lemma} Let $(\omega_v)_{v\in \Z^2}$ be either an i.i.d.\ or a periodic environment.
+We start by recalling the natural ordering $\succeq_{\g}$ of geodesics in last passage percolation; see also Lemma 11.2 in \cite{BSV:SlowBond}.
+More precisely, for two lattice paths $\pi_1, \pi_2$, we write i.e., all sites which agree in the first component are ordered according to $\succeq$ on $\Z^2$.
+The next lemma, which is immediate from drawing a picture, e.g.\ Figure 16 in \cite{BSV:SlowBond}, gives a sufficient condition such that two lattice paths are ordered with respect to $\succeq_{\g}$. \begin{lemma} Let $(\omega_v)_{v\in \Z^2}$ be either an i.i.d.\ or a periodic environment.
 For $i \in [4]$, consider sites $v_i=(v^1_i,v^2_i) \in \Z^2$.
 If holds, then almost surely

 \end{lemma}